impillar/AndroidReferences/LiteratureReview.md

 + A Taxonomy and Qualitative Comparison of Program Analysis Techniques for Security Assessment of Android Software, TSE 2016
 + FeatureSmith: Automatically Engineering Features for Malware Detection by Mining the Security Literature, CCS 2016 (tool: FeatureSmith)
 + *droid: Assessment and Evaluation of Android Application Analysis Tools, CSUR 2016 (tool: *droid)
++ Toward Engineering a Secure Android Ecosystem: A Survey of Existing Techniques, CSUR 2016

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015